 - What is a Play?
 Responses and Reflections from Ireland’s Playwrights and Theatre Makers

-- Irish Theatre Institute (ITI) has launched PLAYOGRAPHYIreland’s publication What is a Play?
+Irish Theatre Institute (ITI) has launched PLAYOGRAPHYIreland’s publication What is a Play?
 Responses and Reflections from Ireland’s Playwrights and Theatre Makers.
-This is available here.
+This is available HERE.
 Please share far and wide!
-The What is a Play?
-Symposium will be available on ITI’s Youtube Page shortly.
+All of the videos from What is a Play?
+Symposium are available HERE.